Cambridge United F.C.: Supporters

 Cambridge United have a number of supporters' groups and associations, some of which are independently run and some are run by the club itself.
 These include: an Away Travel Club, who provide travel to every away game as well as hosting fundraising events and sponsoring senior players; youth group Junior U's; Cambridge United Supporters Association, a group giving a voice to the fans in communications with the club and the media; Vice-presidents Club, who offer match day hospitality packages; and regional associations in St Ives, East Cambridgeshire, Royston, St Neots, Bedfordshire and Saffron Walden.

 Cambridge Fans United is an independent supporters group who are now a significant shareholder in the club with representation on the fans' behalf on the board of directors.
 In addition to these supporters' groups, the club currently has one independent fanzine, United in Endeavour, which raises funds for Cambridge Fans United and is sold at home games.

 During their time in the Conference, attendances at the Abbey were amongst the highest in the league.
 Cambridge United's first two seasons in the Conference saw them post the fourth-highest average attendance figures in both years (2,607 in 2005–06 and 2,815 in 2006–07).
 They had the third-highest attendances in their final season in the Conference, averaging 3,085 for 2013–14.

+SiFive became the main sponsor of the Cambridge United F.C. for the 2022/23 and the 2023/24 seasons.
+The partnership is intended to amplify both of their visions to support each other and the community, as well as establish SiFive within the city.

 Rivalries

 Prior to election into the Football League, Cambridge City were regarded as the club's biggest rivals, although the rivalry has since waned significantly.
-Peterborough United are considered to be their current main rivals, something that was recognised in a survey by the Football Fans Census as a reciprocated feeling, despite the fact the two clubs have experienced many seasons in separate divisions.
+Peterborough United are considered to be their current main rivals, something that was recognised in a survey by the Football Fans Census as a reciprocated feeling, where the two sides contest the Cambridgeshire derby.
+This is despite the fact the two clubs have experienced many seasons in separate divisions.
 Other lesser rivalries include those with Northampton Town, Colchester United, Luton Town, and Stevenage.